 #2 – The Tibetan Book of Living & Dying by Sogyal Rinpoche

 Within the first few chapters, you are understanding the significance of this conversation through stories like a student learning to mourn the loss of his guru, and a daughter shedding her body before her father, leaving him to grieve as he worked towards his own enlightenment.

 The book beautifully takes you deeper into accepting death as a part of life, and ways you can detach yourself from the experience, regardless of who it is happening to.

-This book is specially meaningful and a guide for those that resonate deeply with the Tibetan beliefs and ways of being.
+This book is especially meaningful and a guide for those that resonate deeply with the Tibetan beliefs and ways of being.

 #3 – Death by Sadhguru

-This has to be my favorite books by Sadhguru, because of its metaphysical complexity.
-He isn’t beating around the bush with this subject, and he isn’t holding back from talk to you about things like the afterlife, karmic debts, restless spirits, reincarnation and so forth.
+This has to be my favorite book by Sadhguru, because of its metaphysical complexity.
+He isn’t beating around the bush with this subject, and he isn’t holding back from talking to you about things like the afterlife, karmic debts, restless spirits, reincarnation and so forth.

-He also extensively talks about the myths and actual science for funeral ceremonies, and why certain practices can help a dying person be at more ease.
+He also extensively talks about the myths and actual science for funeral ceremonies, and why certain practices can help a dying person to be more at ease.

 The truth is, that when you acclimatize yourself to such texts, it becomes easier to look at death, not as a taboo but as a fact.
 And the more you look at it as such, you are able to come to terms with it without shock.

 If we went back in time and glimpsed at what ancient scriptures teach us from the Eastern side of the world, we would realize how off-track we have come from the truth.
 Kathopanisad is a dialogue with death, and a fascinating reflection on the meaning of life.